DeclanChidlow/vale.rocks/src/posts/game-console-browsers.md

 There were also variants of Dream Passport produced, such as the themed Hello Kitty Dream Passport 2 (ハローキティのドリームパスポート2), Sakura Taisen Dream Passport 3 (サクラ大戦 ドリームパスポート3), and Dream Passport 3: Urban Style.
 The latter was part of an [Internet Starter Kit](https://web.archive.org/web/20010615205452/http://www.sega.co.jp/sega/corp/news/nr000821_2.html) aimed at non-tech-savvy folk -- particularly, women.
 In addition to the special version of Dream Passport 3, the kit included a translucent keyboard and mouse, a mousepad, some manuals, and a guide: The Internet for Housewives.

+Also in Japan, Microsoft made an attempt to port the first generation of WebTV to the Dreamcast via the Microsoft WebTV Connection Kit (マイクロソフト ウェブ・ティービー接続キット).
+It was possible by virtue of the Dreamcast's Windows CE abstraction layer and had an Internet Explorer-based browser.
+There were only two versions: the initial release version and Microsoft WebTV Connection Kit: 128bit SSL Compatible Version, which added exactly what the title suggests.

 In the United States of America, PlanetWeb returned with their PlanetWeb Browser under the name 'Web Browser'.
 It first released for the Dreamcast in September 1999.
 A small version 1.2 update released afterwards, and in 2000, Web Browser 2.0 released with better JavaScript support and support for Macromedia Flash.
 It also added support for uploading and downloading Dreamcast save games, downloading and playing MP3s, and included a full copy of the puzzle game [Sega Swirl](https://en.wikipedia.org/wiki/Sega_Swirl).
 Web Browser 2.62 released in 2001 as a successor to 2.0 and included demos of StarLancer, Speed Devils Online, Typing of the Dead, and 4x4 Evo.
-It was replaced later the same year by Internet Browser v3.0, which brought support for Macromedia Flash 4, again improved JavaScript support (JavaScript 1.2), and the ability to play Java applet-based web games.
+It was replaced later the same year by Internet Browser v3.0, which brought support for Macromedia Flash 4, again improved JavaScript support (JavaScript 1.2), and the ability to play Java 1.1.8 applet-based web games with [PlanetWeb's own Java Virtual Machine (JVM)](https://www.ign.com/articles/2000/06/07/sega-announces-java-enabled-game-machine).

 <figure class="left">
 <img src="/assets/posts/game-console-browsers/dreamcast-planetweb-3.avif" alt="A white webpage reading 'FrogFind!
 The Search Engine for Vintage Computers' with a picture of a green frog with a computer mouse.
 At the top of the page is the browser interface, which is striped shades of blue and shows the PlanetWeb logo beside the current page title.
 The cursor is blue and glossy.">